What is a 503 error?

 Depending on the type of resource, solutions do differ a little - all of them can be found here based on which limit was reached:

 It’s crucial to ensure that your website is optimized as much as possible.
 Poorly optimized websites can make even the strongest plans reach limits even without much traffic

 Exceeded inodes and disk space limits

 If a 503 error appeared on your website, and the use of resources is small, it may be a matter of using disk space and/or inodes.
-You can check the disk usage by navigating to Hosting → Manage, search for Order Usage on the left sidebar and click on it:
+You can check the disk usage by navigating to Websites → Manage, search for Order Usage on the left sidebar and click on it:

 If your site has exceeded the limit of inodes or the amount of disk space, there are a few options for resolving the situation:

 Delete all unnecessary files (cache files, duplicates, any old backup files, etc.).
 If you worry that you accidentally delete something important for the website to work, you can generate a backup in advance.
 You can also see which exact folders are generating too many inodes/taking too much disk space